mkuthan/mkuthan.github.io/_posts/2014-05-29-acceptance-testing-using-jbehave-spring-framework-and-maven.md

 You will get much better results if you will collaborate closely with product owner, end users and customer.
 You could write test scenario only by yourself but perhaps you will fail.
 When you are able to work on test scenarios together, you could think about tools and automation.
-Do not let that tools interfere in collaboration, all team members must be committed to acceptance tests contribution.
+Don't let that tools interfere in collaboration, all team members must be committed to acceptance tests contribution.

 > Acceptance Testing needs to be done using user interface.